 Utah provides special hunting accommodations for people with disabilities.
-These accommodations include the opportunity to hunt with a companion, use a crossbow, hunt from a vehicle, use a draw lock and use a scope on archery equipment or a muzzleloader.
+These accommodations include the opportunity to hunt with a companion, use a crossbow, hunt from a vehicle, use a draw lock and use a scope on archery equipment.

-Hunters with disabilities may also apply for an extension to their season if they have a 2016 big game hunting permit in their possession and they meet certain criteria.
+Hunters with disabilities may also apply for an extension to their season if they have a 2017 big game hunting permit in their possession and they meet certain criteria.